eslint/rfcs/designs/2022-languages/README.md

 ## Alternatives

 1. We could continue using the `parserForESLint()` approach to support other languages.
+This was proposed and accepted in [#56](https://github.com/eslint/rfcs/pull/56).
 1. We could choose to not support languages other than JavaScript.

 ## Open Questions